 Why bother to put all these numbers in one place?
 To make filling out your Schedule C tax form a walk in the park.
 You could do things the normal way with a checkbook register that you balance regularly and a stack of receipts to track down, sort, and add up at the end of the year.
 Been there, done that.
 Not to mention that my totals never seem to add up the same way twice taking up more time and raising my blood pressure.
 However, with all the numbers in an organized spreadsheet, Excel will do the math for you.

 First, open a new file and save it as something profound like “Business Records.”
 (I’ll give descriptions based on the Excel program, but know that other spreadsheet software has similar features you can adapt on your own.)
 In the first cell, add a label like “2017 Business Records” for clarity.
 As the years go by, you can either add additional sheets to this workbook or insert new columns at the beginning in order to start recording a new year’s expenses.
 That makes a label important later on.
+Here is the additional reading support for the labeling the product.

 Skip a line, and then in row 3, put the following labels into individual cells across the way: date, type, description, amount, income, office, postage, website, advertising, training, travel, mileage, inventory.
 I have a separate column for each book’s inventory.